Efficient explicit circuit for quantum state preparation of piecewise continuous functions: Results

-\begin{proof} The proof is provided in Appendices~\ref{Appendix:main} and \ref{appendix: cooridnate-polynomial-oracle}.
-The central idea underlying the Theorem is to apply the Singular Value Transformation to a diagonal unitary operator with linear eigenvalues. \end{proof}
+\begin{proof} The proof is provided in Appendix~\ref{appendix: cooridnate-polynomial-oracle}.
+The central idea underlying the Theorem is to apply the Singular Value Transformation to a diagonal unitary operator with linear eigenvalues which represent coordinate values on the interval $[-1,1]$. \end{proof}

+\begin{remark} While our method does not rely directly on properties such as smoothness or Lipschitz continuity, these characteristics do influence the efficiency of the polynomial approximation.
+For example, smooth or Lipschitz-continuous functions can often be approximated to a given precision $\epsilon$ using lower-degree polynomials, which in turn reduces the gate complexity of our circuit.
+On the other hand, functions with discontinuities or sharp features typically require higher-degree polynomials or a piece-wise representation. \end{remark}